 I had fun trying it in all the different places in my home.
 (Which is half-boxed up at the moment!
 Operation overhaul is still underway.)

 (of which you can see a sneak peek of something new in here….crown molding going up!)

 I love to use fishing line to hang things as it’s mostly invisible once up.

-I even used it as a floral display, instead of hanging, in my laundry room….
+I even used it as a floral display, instead of hanging, it in my laundry room…

 I love that this quirky and unique summer wreath idea can be hung or displayed.

 Get those framed botanical prints (and others) here >>> Botanical Art & Free Printables

 On my front door…